Springwood, New South Wales: Climate

-Despite its location in the temperate oceanic Blue Mountains region, Springwood has a humid subtropical climate (Cfa).
-Unlike the upper Blue Mountains area, it generally has mild winters and warm summers.
+Springwood has a humid subtropical climate (Cfa).
+Unlike the upper Blue Mountains area, it generally has mild winters and warm summers, due in part to the foehn effect.
 Although Springwood's elevation is at 371 m (1,217 ft), its winter nights are warmer than those of Penrith and Richmond in the lower Sydney metropolitan area, which lie on the footsteps of the Blue Mountains.
 This is mainly because cool air from the mountains sinks to the Cumberland Plain, thus cooling these suburbs at night.
-Unlike these aforementioned Sydney suburbs, which border the Blue Mountains, Springwood has a higher annual rainfall amount.
-Winter and early spring is relatively drier due to the foehn effect from the Great Dividing Range which block rainfall that are brought on by westerly cold fronts.
+Springwood has a higher annual rainfall amount than these nearby suburbs on the floodplain.

-Furthermore, Springwood can suffer bushfire damage during the spring and summer months due to it being located in, and surrounded by, a predominant eucalyptus woodland area which encompass the Blue Mountains region.
+Furthermore, Springwood can suffer bushfire damage during the spring and summer months due to it being located in, and surrounded by, a predominant Eucalyptus woodland area which encompass the Blue Mountains region.